Skip to content

 Humidity

 The relative humidity (RH) level can have a significant impact on your basement.
 In the winter, low humidity can cause wooden supports to crack, while in the warmer months excessive humidity can result in wall damage and mold formation.
+Consider using a dehumidifier to manage moisture levels effectively.

 Pests